80Trill/truffle-intellij-debug/README.md

 npm install
 ```

-There is a directory located which contains the scripts used to run the debugger.
+Here is the directory which contains the scripts used to run the debugger.
 As well as a modified "truffle-config.js"

 ```
 "truffle-intellij-debug/scripts/setup.sh"